iamsamwen/provider-upload-aws-s3-plus/README.md

 ### Security Middleware Configuration

-To fix the broken images in admin Media Library panel, use {...} block of following to replace name: 'strapi::security' in ./config/middlewares.js.
+To fix the broken images in admin Media Library panel, use {...} block of following code to replace name: 'strapi::security' in ./config/middlewares.js.

 ```js
 module.exports = [